COMMITMENT TO ANTIRACIST PEDAGOGY

 EXPANDING THE FIELD OF ART HISTORY

 As an MFA student in interdisciplinary studio art, I was hungry for information on the history of transgender art, but I felt both lost and frustrated when I realized that very little work had been done in this subfield of art history.
 This and the enthusiasm I found for teaching art history in studio art courses motivated my return to graduate school to pursue doctoral work in art history.
-I seek to shape what is slowly becoming a distinct subfield.
+Through my research and editorial work for projects like the August 2020 issue of the Journal of Visual Culture titled “New Work in Transgender Art and Visual Culture Studies,” I seek to shape what is slowly becoming a distinct subfield.
 This experience has also motivated my growing research efforts in disability art history.
 Like transgender art history, I have found this history has gone largely unexamined despite how central materiality and visuality are and have been to disability culture.

 As a citizen of the academy, I aim to promote diverse scholarship more broadly by organizing events that cultivate discussions of marginalized histories and peoples.
 For example, as organizer of the 2019-2020 Stanford Humanities Center Feminist and Queer Research Workshop, I invited scholars like Prof. Shari Huhndorf to present her project titled “Indigeneity and the Politics of Space: Gender, Geography, Culture;” Prof. Nick Mitchell to present on his book Disciplinary Matters: Black Studies, Women’s Studies, and the Neoliberal University; and Prof. micha cárdenas to present her book Poetic Operations, which proposes algorithmic analysis as a means to develop a trans of color poetics.
 I also invited graduate students working on dissertations that expand discourse on abstract painting in the African diaspora, domestic violence in Latinx literature, and queer subcultural pedagogies in San Francisco in the 1960s and 70s in order to promote community and provide opportunities to receive constructive feedback from supportive and invested peers.